Aquamarine

 Natural aquamarine for sale in our gem shop

-We make custom made aquamarine jewelry as engagement rings, necklaces, stud earrings, bracelets, pendants… Please contact us for a quote.
+We make custom made aquamarine jewelry such as engagement rings, necklaces, stud earrings, bracelets, and pendants.
+For more information or to request a quote, please contact us.